Categorical structure in coherent theory of arithmetic: Initiality of coherent arithmetic

+One can show that this is well-defined, and $\mc C[\T]$ forms a category under this construction.
 As an easy example, any term $t(\ov x)$ will induce a morphism from $N^n$ to $N$, because the formula $t(\ov x) = y$ is evidently provably functional.
 Composition of these morphisms are equivalent to substitution of terms.

 The above construction of syntactic category actually works for arbitrary coherent theories, not just the coherent arithmetic $\T$.
 And through this construction, categorical logic identifies a close relationship between coherent categories and coherent logic.
-A coherent category is a category $\mc C$ that has (a) finite limits, (b) universal image factorisation of morphisms, and (c) universal finite joins in the subobject lattice.
-Universaility means that the corresponding structure is preserved by pullbacks.
-The following result is well-known, and we refer the readers to~\cite[Ch.
-1]{caramello2018theories} for details:
+The following result is well-known: